Jewish volunteer ambulances set on fire outside London synagogue in antisemitic attack

 Just under 300,000 people identified as Jewish in England and Wales in 2021, during the most recent census.

-Last year, Prime Minister Keir Starmer warned that hatred against Jews was “rising once again” and that Britain must defeat it, after two Jewish worshipers were killed in a car ramming and stabbing attack outside a Manchester synagogue.
+Last year, Starmer warned that hatred against Jews was “rising once again” and that Britain must defeat it, after two Jewish worshipers were killed in a car ramming and stabbing attack outside a Manchester synagogue.

 The number of antisemitic incidents reached record levels in 2024, according to Community Security Trust (CST), a charity that monitors incidents.